dmidlo/weblog/Content/BookStudies/aditya_bhargava_-_grokking_algorithms_2016_Inspection.md

   - [ ] *Questions about the Truth of the book*
   - [ ] *Questions about the significance of the book*
   - [ ] *2\.
 What is being said with detail and how?*
-    - [ ] *What are the consituent ideas that support the main theme?*
+    - [ ] *What are the constituent ideas that support the main theme?*
   - [ ] *3\.
 How is the book true, in whole or part?*
     - [ ] *Make up your own mind whether or not the book is true*
   - [ ] 4\. *What of it?*
     - [ ] *Why is this book significant?*
     - [ ] *Why does the author think it is important to gain this particular viewpoint?*
-    - [ ] *Is it actually important to tthe reader to gain this knowledge?*
+    - [ ] *Is it actually important to the reader to gain this knowledge?*
 - [ ] *Dialectical/Syntopical Questions?*
   - [ ] *Questions related to other works*
   - [ ] *Questions about the shape of the discussion around the subject as a whole*